-- San Joaquin Valley College - Certificate of completion takes about 10 months, or their A.S.
-Degree takes approximately 14 months.
+- San Joaquin Valley College - Certificate of completion takes about 10 months.
+The A.S. degree takes approximately 14 months.

-- The Refrigeration School - 3-5 month electrical technologies program prepares students for entry as new construction/ maintenance electrician.
+- The Refrigeration School - The 3 to 5-month electrical technologies program prepares students for entry as new construction/maintenance electrician.

-- YTI Career Institute - 9-month program, students receive training in construction site safety, OSHA requirements, National Electrical Code and more.
+- YTI Career Institute - In the 9-month program, students receive training in construction site safety, OSHA requirements, National Electrical Code, and more.

-- Altierus Career College - 9 month electrical technician program prepares students to work as an electrical construction technician or an industrial electrical technician.
+- Altierus Career College - The 9-month electrical technician program prepares students to work as an electrical construction technician or an industrial electrical technician.
 Training for both positions is available but adds time to your program.